RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### Improvements

 - [Alt + Click] on the [*Zero*](zero.md) button resets the position, rotation and scale of the layer.
+- The User Interface has been tweaked to make it always better.

 #### Fixes